ascend4/ascend4/models/test/ida/close_events.md

 The native tests in [test_ida.c](../../../ascend/integrator/test/test_ida.c) check successful integration, no solver error reports, time, all three states and all three Booleans.
 Each fixture runs independently to 0.2 s (after the cluster) and 1 s.
-Wide-tolerance tests allow 2e-6 m error around the raw-root solution, deliberately admitting a consistently shifted SATISFIED root surface as well.
-Zero-tolerance controls require 1e-8 m.
+All trajectory checks now require 1e-8 m agreement with the raw-root solution, including wide-tolerance fixtures.
+This pins down the selected IDA semantics.
+The original reproducer allowed 2e-6 m while the choice between raw and shifted roots was still open.
+The two wide-tolerance tests fail on the affected implementation and pass with the repair below;
-Neither interpretation admits a permanent stale branch.
-The tests assert correct behaviour, so the two wide-tolerance tests are expected to fail on the affected implementation; this is not an expected-failure mask.
+failures are not masked as expected failures.

 ## Build and run